crwsolutions/SourceDepend/README.md

     [Dependency]
     private readonly AnotherService anotherService;

-    ///This method will be called after the field assignments partial void Construct() {
+    ///This method will be called before the generated field assignments partial void PreInject()
-        anotherService.ConstructValue = "Hello from construct!";
+    {
+        if (anotherService == null)
+        {
+            Console.WriteLine("Hello from pre-construct! anotherSerice == null");
         }
+    }

+    ///This method will be called after the generated field assignments partial void PostInject() => anotherService.ConstructValue = "Hello from post-construct!";

     public string GetValue() => anotherService.Value;
 }